Changing Drug Supply

 Drug Checking Program

-Since September 2020, PDPH has had a partnership with the Center for Forensic Science Research & Education (CSFRE) to monitor the local drug supply.
+Since September 2020, PDPH has partnered with the Center for Forensic Science Research & Education (CSFRE) to monitor the local drug supply.
 This drug-checking program provides information on what is in drugs in Philadelphia and allows SUPHR to provide information to the public and healthcare providers about the presence of xylazine, nitazene analogs, and other drugs and contaminants in the drug supply.

 Drug Checking Reports